Setting Up Your Local Server

 Goal: By the end of this document you'll have started a web server and BoxLang scripting engine on your local machine.

-From Commandbox and inside the ongoingWork
+From Commandbox and inside the

-folder, type server start
+folder, typeserver start

 .
 Wait a minute while the web server and the BoxLang server are configured.
-A browser will open and you’ll see the main page of a website.
+A browser will open and you’ll see the main page of a website.Pay close attention to the address in the address bar.
+It will look something like

-This means that the page is being served off of a web server on your machine over the IP address 127.0.0.1
+This means that the page is being served off of a web server on your machine over the IP address127.0.0.1

-You can stop the server by typing server stop
+to open the browser again.You can stop the server by typing

 and enter in CommandBox from the same folder in which you started the server.
 This last part is important.
 If you type server start in a different folder, a new server will start on a different port and you will have two running at the same time.
 This is very handy if done deliberately but can be confusing if it isn't.